howl-editor/howl/site/source/doc/api/config.md

 ### proxy (scope, write_layer='default', read_layer)

-Returns a new configuration proxy object, which offers a convinient API to get and set values for a specific scope and layer.
+Returns a new configuration proxy object, which offers a convenient API to get and set values for a specific scope and layer.
 A proxy object offers access to all configuration variables, using simple indexing: